ShengPengYu/MCLPMDA/README.md

 | Acute Coronary Syndrome            | 1.787939e-03 | 2.401789e-03 | 1.984312e-03 | ... |
 | ...                                | ...          | ...          | ...          | ... |

-The complete  results avalible at :[enter description here](https://github.com/ShengPengYu/MCLPMDA/blob/master/results/predict_result.txt)
+The complete  results avalible at :[predict_result.txt](https://github.com/ShengPengYu/MCLPMDA/blob/master/results/predict_result.txt)

   2.5 If you want to use global cross validation to verify the performance, you just need to run 'E_GCV.m' ;